aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/collaborator_objects.md

 Collaborator objects are objects that are part of the state of another object.

+Collaborator objects enable programmers to work with custom-objects and to model real-world relationships between objects.

 ```ruby
 class Course
   def initialize(name, teacher, students)